 Prof. Christof Sparr, University of Basel

 Prof. Bruno Therrien, University of Neuchâtel

-Since 2013, sixty students, twenty-nine women and thirty-one men, natives from over thirty countries, were granted an Alfred Werner Scholarship.
+Since 2013, sixty-one students, thirty women and thirty-one men, natives from over thirty countries, were granted an Alfred Werner Scholarship.
 With a very few exceptions, all scholars successfully completed their studies.
 Many of them with distinction.
 A short report on their MSc thesis projects is published in CHIMIA (see pages for each Class)

-For the countries of origin and other statistical information about the Werner Scholars, please have a look at these documents:
+For the countries of origin and other statistical information about the Werner Scholars, please have a look at the Werner Scholarships, Statistics below.

 For the complete list of Alfred Werner Scholars see links below (in reverse chronological order):

 The Alfred Werner Excellence Scholarship Program: A Success Story on Bringing Talented Students to Switzerland